 16: The "Morgan Memorial" was constructed at the north edge of the St. John's property.
 In one way, St. John's is still there - its bricks were used for the Memorial's foundation.

 17: Today's St. John's parish occupies a splendid building in West Hartford.
 Opened in 1909, and expanded since, it was designed by famous architect Bertram Goodhue.
 This is his illustration of the church as built.

-18: Notes: This book contains copyrighted material and may not be reproduced or distributed without the express permission of the author. _______________ Illustrations are from the author's collection excepting pages 7 and 17 which are from the St. John's Church archives and page 14 from the Library of Congress. _______________ Read More About It: A history of Saint John's Church, West Hartford, Connecticut, 1841-1995 Gary E. Wait Available at the church: www.sjparish.net
+19: Notes: This book contains copyrighted material and may not be reproduced or distributed without the express permission of the author. _______________ Illustrations are from the author's collection excepting pages 7 and 17 which are from the St. John's Church archives, page 14 from the Library of Congress, and page 15 from Geer's Hartford City Directory, 1907. _______________ Read More About It: A history of Saint John's Church, West Hartford, Connecticut, 1841-1995 Gary E. Wait Available at the church: www.sjparish.net